-As mentioned in my other articles, the dynamics of a deadly force encounter happen at a blazingly fast pace.
-We are thrusted into a reactionary role.
-Thus, our decisions and actions are made and executed mostly instinctively from muscle memory, rather than through calculated decisions based on the clarity of hindsight.
+As we've covered in depth so many times before, the dynamics of a deadly force encounter happen at lightning speeds, often escalating quickly, out of nowhere, and thrusting us into a reactionary role.
+Thus, our decisions and actions are made and executed instinctively from muscle memory, rather than through calculated decisions based on the clarity of hindsight.
 The tips I present are intended to help the responsible gun carrying citizen be best prepared to survive a deadly force encounter.

-One thing that you must do is maintain awareness of your environment.
+One thing that is an absolute “must do” is maintain awareness of your environment.
 This is commonly referred to as situational awareness.
 It is a simple concept about being in tune with your environment.

-- Be aware of people around you, where are they in relationship to you.
+- Be aware of the people around you, where they are in relationship to you.
 Are they in your personal space and placing you at a disadvantage if they are set on harming you?

 - Continue to scan your surroundings, especially if in an unfamiliar place.
 Criminals are predators and most often are looking for the easiest target.
-Criminals do not like to be seen at by their victim because the victim will know what they look like, and because it will be more difficult to take the victim by surprise.
+Criminals do not like to be seen by their victims because the victims will know what they look like, and because it will be more difficult to take them by surprise.
 So, keep your looks to your cell phone as glances and not long zombie-like stares.